9 a.m. to 5 p.m. Schedule

-The original building was designed by the architect William H. Creaser and built in 1926 as the Bird House.
-The Gallery features large Pewabic tile peacocks at the entrance and exit.
-Renovated as the Wildlife Interpretive Gallery in 1995, it is a multidisciplinary, 10,000-square-foot facility designed to interpret wildlife using video, multi-media computers, interactive displays, art and nature.
-Nothing like it exists in other zoos – and it is designed to help visitors experience, understand, enjoy and celebrate wildlife.
-The Wildlife Interpretive Gallery also is home to Science On a Sphere, the Matilda R. Wilson Free-Flight Aviary and the world renown Butterfly Garden.
+The original glass-domed building was designed by the architect William H. Creaser and built in 1926 as the Bird House.
+Renovated as the Wildlife Interpretive Gallery in 1995, the 10,000-square-foot facility is designed to start the Zoo experience by sparking imagination and interpreting the relationship between humans and the natural world over time and in different cultures.
+Nothing like it exists in other zoos – and it is intended to help visitors experience, understand, enjoy and celebrate wildlife.